Your session has timed out

 Pro Tip: Remember that putting the most important information towards the top of your resume is always good practice.

-Some might tell you to use the functional format for a resume with no work experience, but we advise against that.
+Some might tell you to use the functional resume format for a resume with no work experience, but we advise against that.
 It leaves off key details and is open to interpretation.
-Want to double-check this holds true for your resume without job experience?
-Check out: 3 Resume Formats: How to Choose the Best One [Examples]

 You’ve got no experience, but your education section is impressive.